hzqst/MetaHookSv/BulletPhysics.md

 bv_simrate 32 ~ 128 : How many times to perform simulation per persond ? higher simulation frequency get more accurate result, while eating more CPU resource. default : 64

-bv_scale : Scaling the size of world for bullet-engine. default : 0.25, Either too-large or too-small scale size will cause the physical simulation to be unstable.
+bv_scale : Scaling the size of world for bullet-engine. default : 0.25, Either too-large or too-small scale size makes the physical simulation unstable.

-bv_debug 1 : Enable debug-drawing. only ragdoll rigidbodies are drawn.
+bv_debug 1 : Enable debug-drawing. only ragdoll rigidbodies are drawn.  (*Use this for rigidbody debugging!*)

-bv_debug 2 : Enable debug-drawing. both ragdoll, brush-entity rigidbodies are drawn.

-bv_debug 3 : Enable debug-drawing. both ragdoll, world rigidbodies are drawn.

-bv_debug 4 : Enable debug-drawing. both ragdoll rigidbodies and conetwist constraints are drawn.
+bv_debug 4 : Enable debug-drawing. both ragdoll rigidbodies and conetwist constraints are drawn. (*Use this for constraints debugging!*)

-bv_debug 5 : Enable debug-drawing. both ragdoll rigidbodies and hinge constraints are drawn.
+bv_debug 5 : Enable debug-drawing. both ragdoll rigidbodies and hinge constraints are drawn. (*Use this for constraints debugging!*)

-bv_debug 6 : Enable debug-drawing. both ragdoll rigidbodies and point constraints are drawn.
+bv_debug 6 : Enable debug-drawing. both ragdoll rigidbodies and point constraints are drawn. (*Use this for constraints debugging!*)

 ### How to make ragdolls